How to back up my Mac and get the 3-2-1 data protection punch

 4. Select the external drive and choose Set Up Disk.

 5. During the setup, your MacBook might prompt you to erase the storage drive so it can be used for a Time Machine backup.
 You can erase it or select a different volume or backup disk.
-Moreover, you might be prompted to choose whether to claim existing backups created on a different Mac (computer).
+You might be prompted to choose whether to claim existing backups created on a different Mac (computer).
 If you want the existing backups to become part of this Mac's backups, claim them.

 6. After the configuration, your MacBook will continuously create backups and transfer them to the external disk.